Alyona Rassohyna: Early career

 Starting her career in 2010, Alyona fought most of her early career in the regional Ukrainian scene, most for the promotion Oplot Challenge, compiling a 10–2 record.
-In 2014, she faced Invicta FC vet Katja Kankaanpää at Lappeenranta Fight Night 10 on May 17, 2014 and UFC and Rizin FF vet Seo Hee Ham in Alyona's atomweight debut at Road FC 018 on August 30, 2014.
+In 2014, she faced Invicta FC vet Katja Kankaanpää at Lappeenranta Fight Night 10 on May 17, 2014, and UFC and Rizin FF vet Seo Hee Ham in Alyona's atomweight debut at Road FC 018 on August 30, 2014.
 She lost her fight against Katja via second round armbar and her fight against Ham via unanimous decision.

 After her loss to Seo Hee Ham, Alyona took time off from her fighting career due to the birth of her daughter.

 Competing with World Warriors Fighting Championship, Alyona won both her bouts for the promotion, against Samantha Jean-Francois and Elaine Leal, the former being for the WWFC Atomweight Championship.

 ONE Championship

-In her ONE debut, Alyona faced Stamp Fairtex at ONE Championship: Unbreakable 3 on January 22, 2021.
+In her ONE debut, Rassohyna faced Stamp Fairtex at ONE Championship: Unbreakable 3 on January 22, 2021.
 Despite being dominating the majority of the fight, Alyona won via submission in the closing seconds, giving Stamp her first loss in MMA competition.

-ONE Championship 2021 Atomweight GP
+ONE Women's Atomweight World Grand Prix

-Alyona faced Stamp Fairtex in a rematch as the quarterfinal bout of ONE Championship 2021 Atomweight GP at ONE Championship: Empower on May 28, 2021.
+Rassohyna faced Stamp Fairtex in a rematch as the quarterfinal bout of ONE Championship 2021 Atomweight GP at ONE Championship: Empower on May 28, 2021.
 However, the event was postponed due to COVID-19.
 The event was rescheduled for September 3, 2021.
 She lost the bout via split decision.

+After a three-years hiatus, Rassohyna was scheduled to face Denice Zamboanga for the interim ONE Women's Atomweight World Championship on October 5, 2024, at ONE Fight Night 25.
+However in August 2024, it was announced that Zamboanga had withdrawn from the bout due to a hamstring injury.
+The bout was rescheduled on January 11, 2025, at ONE Fight Night 27.
+She lost the fight via technical knockout in round two.